emcrisostomo/fsw/README.md

 ======

-fsw is a file change monitor that receives notifications when the contents of the specified files or directories are modified.  fsw implements three kind of
+fsw is a file change monitor that receives notifications when the contents of the specified files or directories are modified.  fsw implements four kinds of
 monitors:

   * A monitor based on the _File System Events API_ of Apple OS X.